 He was upright and strong of character, kind and sincere in words, and not emotional when faced with issues.
 Since young, he had read widely, memorized much, and well versed in knowledge of history, literature and philosophy.
 He was a successful candidate in the highest imperial examination in the second year of the Heavenly Sacred Period, and was assigned to an executive post in the Gum County.
 At that time, the Emperor, displeased with reports on inefficient administrative officials, instituted several inspectors and four imperial remonstrators, of whom Revered Sheung was one, to hear their words on the nation's affairs.
 Encouraged by a promotion, he was even more diligent and faithful in doing his work.
 He was so outspoken on administration issues that treacherous colleagues feared him.
 In the 4th year of the Celebration Period, the State of Hah, represented by Yuen Hoh, offered to enter into an alliance with our country.
 A neighboring State, Seet Dahn, saw the threat of a strong alliance, and asked our country not to befriend a "thief", and vowed to help us conquer the State of Hah.
 Our Revered Sheung, with his wisdom and diplomatic maneuvers, managed to dissuade our country from entering into war, and get the State of Hah to be our vassal.

-government service at the death of his father to fulfill his filial
+his government service at the death of his father to fulfill

-happened that the barbarian traitor Noong Ji-ko captured several
+his filial piety.
+It happened that the barbarian traitor Noong

-to assume an important position and help fight Noong Ji-ko, defeating
+important position and help fight Noong Ji-ko, defeating the

 traitor who fled west.
 Revered Sheung successfully implemented

-term of his filial grief, but his request was rejected due to the
+filial grief, but his request was rejected due to the existing